vvhuiling/tp/docs/UserGuide.md

 ### Filtering entries by category: `filter`

 To filter entries in the financial tracker by category.
 The current supported categories are:
+- Allowance:
    - SALARY
    - ALLOWANCE
    - INVESTMENTS
    - GIFTS
+   - NO_ALLOWANCE_CATEGORY
+- Expenses:
    - FOOD
    - ENTERTAINMENT
    - TRANSPORTATION
    - UTILITY
    - RENT
-- OTHERS
+   - NO_EXPENSE_CATEGORY

 Format: `filter CATEGORY`
 e.g., `filter allowance`